jvandemo/github-scrum-workflow/README.md

 Issues allow you to have a conversation about the item and even allow you to create task lists inside the issue using [GitHub's markdown](https://guides.github.com/features/mastering-markdown/).

-## Labels
+## 2. Add labels to issues

 Add the following labels to your repository:

 ### Priorities

-`priority` labels allow you to prioritize items in your backlog:
+`priority` labels allow you to prioritize items in your backlog e.g.:

 - `priority: lowest`
 - `priority: low`